zigman-dev/vscode-commit-test/README.md

     workspace) not only determines the settings to use, but where to gather diff/patch to submit commit-test for.

+## Limitations

+*   Ticket availability indicator cannot distinguish different `svn` folders in a multi-root workspace.
+That is, if we have two changelists in folder `foo` and `bar` both named `my-fance-cl` and the one in folder `foo` got ticket, the `my-fancy-cl` changerlist will also have ticket availability indicated.

+    > Default changelists in different `svn` folders, unfortunately, have
+    > identical names.

+    But don't worry that the tickets are associated with wrong changelists.
+The ticket will only be responded for the changelist that really owns one (that is, the one in folder `foo` in the above case), the changelist that does not own a ticket responds "n/a".

 ## Release Notes

 See [CHANGELOG.md](CHANGELOG.md)